Recommended Flow

 Arrival is not the same as placement.
 Nexori may still be preparing the instance, assigning spawn points, and positioning players.

-Good things to delay until placement completes:
+Good things to delay until the start gate opens:

 - objective checks